 Research Administration supports submission preparation for grants and other research activities.
-This includes review of grant application announcements for requirements and applicability; budget development and drafting budget justifications; communication with prime or subaward institutions; preparing the grant application; assisting with administrative sections of grants including letters of support, biosketches, facilities and resources; routing and securing institutional approval, endorsements, and signatures; and submission of the grant to external sponsor and communication with sponsors.
+This includes review of grant application announcements for requirements and applicability; budget development and drafting budget justifications; communication with prime or subaward institutions; preparing the grant application; assisting with administrative sections of grants including letters of support, biographical sketches, facilities and other resources; routing and securing institutional approval, endorsements, and signatures; and submission of the grant to external sponsor and communication with sponsors.